 A condition called Peyronie's disease, in which the penis becomes crooked when it is erect, occasionally develops in men.
 This can make sexual intercourse difficult, if not impossible.
 The condition is named after Dr François Gigot de la Peyronie (physician to King Louis XV of France) who wrote about it in 1743, but it has probably been around for much longer; sculptures dating from the 6th century BC depict angulated erect penises.
-It is estimated that about 1 in 100 men has Peyronie’s disease.
+It is estimated that 3–9 in every 100 men has Peyronie’s disease.

 Men with Peyronie’s disease often worry about starting a new relationship, because of embarrassment.
 It is important to realize that while you will be very aware of a slight physical change, your partner will be much less aware.
 Talk to your new partner about it and explain that it is not an infectious or cancerous condition.